 Favorite Local Pittsburgh Restaurant

-It’s hard for me to pick a favorite restaurant since we have been to nearly 200, but Gaucho Parrilla Argentina tops our list.
+It’s hard for me to pick a favorite restaurant since we’ve been to nearly 200, but Gaucho Parrilla Argentina tops our list.
 It’s a meat-centric Argentinian grill and master of its craft.

 Though not trendy, Gaucho Parrilla Argentia is one of the top restaurants in Pittsburgh.
 This spacious Pittsburgh BYOB serves grilled meat and vegetables with flavorful dipping sauces and a friendly, ‘unsteakhouselike’ vibe.

 I’m going to avoid mentioning Pittsburgh’s famous sandwich known for being topped with fries and coleslaw because it isn’t that great.
 Instead, my answer is pierogies.